Statue of Benito Juárez (New Orleans): Juárez in New Orleans

 Juárez was the governor of his native Oaxaca for six years before being imprisoned by then-dictator Antonio Lopez de Santa Anna for his liberal stances and activism.
 He escaped his political incarceration and took refuge in the French Quarter of New Orleans.
 He made his living by working at a tobacco factory, rolling cigars and cigarettes.
 In 1855, seeking to spark a revolution, the base document of which, the Plan of Ayutla he wrote in New Orleans, he returned to Mexico.
-He was successful, obtaining a prominent posts in the Supreme Court of the newest iteration of the Mexican Republic.
+He was successful, obtaining a prominent post in the Supreme Court of the newest iteration of the Mexican Republic.

 In 1858, a civil war began in Mexico, an expression of tension from the recent regime change, and Juárez was forced to leave for New Orleans again, for a brief period of time.
 He then returned to Mexico, fought to regain control, and in 1861 reaffirmed his status as president, a position he would hold for the next eleven years, until his death.